Fingerprints of heavy element nucleosynthesis in the late-time lightcurves of kilonovae

-The impact of actinides and the nuclear physics uncertainties on the lightcurves is clearly shown by the $Y_{e,c}=0.15$ models adopting both the FRDM and the DZ31 masses.
-Both show enhancement of the late-time lightcurve when compared to the $Y_{e,c}=0.25$ curve.
-This enhancement originates from the additional heating supplied by the $\alpha$-decay of translead nuclei with $220\lesssim A\lesssim 230$.
+Model A1 produces translead nuclei with $220\lesssim A\lesssim 230$ at the level of a few times $10^{-5}$, a factor of $\sim 4$--$10$ more than those by model A (see Fig.~\ref{fig:heating_FRDM}).
 Among those, four nuclei have $\alpha$-decay half-lives between 1 and 100 days: $^{222}$Rn($t_{1/2}=3.8$~days), $^{223}$Ra($t_{1/2}=11.4$~days), $^{224}$Ra($t_{1/2}=3.6$~days), and $^{225}$Ac($t_{1/2}=10$~days, following the $\beta$-decay of $^{225}$Ra with $t_{1/2}=14.9$~days).
-Their decay chains release a large amount of nuclear energy $\sim 30$~MeV (see Table~I in Supplemental Material), most of which goes into the kinetic energy of the $\alpha$ particles, that thermalize more efficiently than the $\beta$-decay products.
-These $\alpha$-decays can therefore compete with the $\beta$-decays of many other nuclei at early time ($t\sim 2$--$6$~days) and dominate the heating rate at late times, despite their low abundances.
-Particularly, the model with DZ31 masses demonstrates that important consequences can be derived when abundances of these nuclei are at the level of $\sim$ a few times $10^{-5}$.
-First, the enhanced heating from $\alpha$-decays reduces the required ejecta mass $M_{\text{ej}}$ to account for the AT2017gfo luminosity around 3-6 days by roughly a factor of 2.
+Their decay chains release a large amount of nuclear energy $\sim 30$~MeV (see Table~I in SM), most of which goes into the kinetic energy of $\alpha$ particles, that thermalize more efficiently than $\beta$-decay products.
+These $\alpha$-decays can therefore compete with the $\beta$-decays of many other nuclei at early time ($t\sim 2$--$6$~days) and dominate the heating rate at late times, despite the abundances.
+We find that the enhanced heating from $\alpha$-decays reduces the required $M_{\text{ej}}$ to account for the AT~2017gfo luminosity around 3-6 days by roughly a factor of 2 (see Table~\ref{tab:model}).
 More importantly, it generates a broad ``bump''-like feature at $t \approx$ 6--200 days that is otherwise absent without actinide production.
 This feature is mostly driven by the $A=225$ decay chain due to its effective long $t_{1/2}$ (see Fig.~\ref{fig:heating-DZ}).
 As no other radioactive nuclei can release similar energy on this timescale, such a feature in future kilonova observations would uniquely point to the production of heavy nuclei up to the actinides in that mass range to the abundance level of a few times $10^{-5}$.
-The steepening of the AT2017gfo $L_{\text{bol}}$ at $t \sim 10$~d, suggests upper limit of $\lesssim 10^{-5}$ for the total abundance of translead nuclei with $A=222$--225.
-Assuming the relative abundance ratio of nuclei with $A>220$ follows the FRDM model prediction, an upper limit on the U and Th production in GW170817 can be derived as $\lesssim 3.5\times 10^{-2}$~$M_\odot$.
-Similarly, it can also be estimated from the $^{254}$Cf feature discussed later.
-A future detection of these signatures may likewise be used to determine the U/Th yield.
+We also note that the steepening of the AT~2017gfo $L_{\text{bol}}$ at $t \sim 10$~d, places an upper limit of $\lesssim 10^{-5}$ for the total abundance of translead nuclei with $A=222$--225.
+This constraint may also used to derive upper limits on the U and Th production in GW170817 and future NSM (see SM).